Current Productions Available (2018)

 Our plays are very real; our writing and performance style is incredibly engaging, enabling our audiences to get ‘lost in the story’ and really relate to our onstage characters; who are often casted from our students or alumni for true peer to peer learning.

 For schools we offer interactive plays too, however the stories be it World War One, Child Sexual Exploitation or Cyberbullying they are rooted in truth, and will have your pupils hanging on the edge of their seat.
 Of course, we also offer plays that entertain too such as Alice In Wonderland, Shakespeare, Aladdin, Cinderella and other stories.

-We offer quality teaching and learning and feel that combining the performance with children discussing in classroom based activities issues raised in the performance, a classroom setting enhances their overall learning experience.
+- By combining the performance with classroom-based discussion activities on the issues raised in the performance, enhances their overall learning experience.